Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Analytical equations of motion

 Therefore we can write the conserved energy of massive test particle as the following.

 where the negative sign corresponds to ingoing particle and the positive sign is for outgoing particle by general convention.
-Since we are interested to investigate the dynamics of a probe particle when it is very near to the horizon, our analysis focuses on outgoing particle.\\ Correspondingly, we obtain the following dynamical equations of motion:
+Since we are interested to investigate the dynamics of a probe particle when it is very near to the horizon, our analysis focuses on outgoing particle.

-The equations presented above will serve as the foundation for our subsequent numerical analysis in the later sections.
-For simplicity in our calculations, we have made the reasonable approximation that coupling effects between the external potentials $a(r),b(\phi)$ and the BH-DM halo spacetime geometry are sufficiently minor to be neglected.